lnlp/LMIC-node/README.md

 ### 6.3 Distance to gateway

 - The distance between the node and a gateway should be 3 meters at minimum.
-If less than 3 meters this may cause communication issues.
+If the distance is less than 3 meters this can cause RF communication issues.

 ## 7 Additional information